brian-nguyen329/CSE230Project_GH/README.md

 We used FluidSynth for the synthesizer and downloaded it following this [site](https://github.com/FluidSynth/fluidsynth/wiki/Download).
 In order to run the program, in the command line, type the command <code>fluidsynth SoundFont.sf2</code> where SoundFont.sf2 is a SoundFont file.
 You may download one from the internet to test.
 [Here](https://sites.google.com/view/hed-sounds/salamander-c5-light?pli=1) is a link to download the SoundFont file we used to test.
 Once you have it running, open another terminal to play the game.

-### If you cannot compile Euterpea
+### If you cannot compile Euterpea successfully

-If Euterpea is unable to compile, you can:
+If Euterpea is unable to compile after running the commands below, you can:
 1. In stack.yaml, omment out the 'extra-dependencies' (lines 5-10).
 2. In tiles.cabal, comment out Euterpea dependency (lines 23 and 35).
 3. In Game.hs, comment out lines 24, 27-47, 90, and 105-108.

+This will remove all audio components and allow you to easily run the game.

 ### Commands To Run